-Guests can enjoy freshly prepared food that uses the best of local produce to create both classic pub dishes with a modern twist and more refined seasonal dishes.
-Choose between eating in the charming bar area or in the delightful oak panelled restaurant.
-There is an extensive wine list as well as real ales and a good selection of malt whiskies to enjoy by the open fire.
+Guests can enjoy freshly prepared food that uses the best of local produce to create classic country dishes cooked with care, attention to detail and an eye on presentation.
+Choose between eating in the charming bar area where lunch is also served daily or in the delightful oak panelled room.
+There is an extensive wine list as well as real ales, numerous gins and a good selection of malt whiskies to enjoy by the open fire.

 Meet the Chef

-Teeside born head chef, Dave Hunter is passionate about the local area and sourcing his produce from the best local suppliers.
+Teesdale born head chef, Dave Hunter is passionate about the local area and sourcing his produce from the best local suppliers.
 He is determined to create dishes that taste great, satisfy the appetite and show imagination and flair without damaging the goodness and flavour of the quality ingredients.
-Dave’s work has been rewarded with 2 AA Rosettes and Taste Durham Highest Quality Assured & Local Champion accolades.
+Dave’s career has included a head chef role at a 2 Michelin star restaurant so his knowledge and passion are clearly evident.

 Out & About